Chariot: You're talking money?

 - Kit Kat once ran a similar campaign "What would you do for a break?"

 - In YuYu Hakusho, Botan bribes Urameshi with wrestling tickets to go train with Genkai, and stop a demon from learning her techniques.

-- In Nagasarete Airantou, to get the girls, in a agricultural based economy, to care about the school tests they offer up a reward for the highest score; a date with the resident male.
+- In Nagasarete Airantou, to get the girls, in an agricultural-based economy, to care about the school tests, they offer up a reward for the highest score: a date with the resident male.